-This report summarizes staff findings and recommendations on a total of four applications for classification of land as "Open Space Land" as authorized under the Open Space Taxation Act, Chapter 84.34 RCW, and Whatcom County Ordinance No. 1995-040.
+This report summarizes staff findings and recommendations on a total of three applications for classification of land as "Open Space Land" as authorized under the Open Space Taxation Act, Chapter 84.34 RCW, and Whatcom County Ordinance No. 1995-040.

-This report is prepared for the Whatcom County Planning Commission and staff requests that the Planning Commission consider them and make recommendations as to whether they should be approved in whole or in part, or denied.
+This report is prepared for the Whatcom County Planning Commission to assist in making recommendations to the County Council as to whether they should be approved in whole or in part, or denied.
 At the conclusion of the Planning Commission public hearing and work session, staff will forward recommendations made by the Planning Commission to the Whatcom County Council acting as granting authority, for its review in making a final decision on each application.